juju/docs/src/en/developer-storage.md

 ## Storage hooks

-For each storage entity defined in the metadata.yaml, the following hooks may be
+For each storage entity defined in the `metadata.yaml` file, the following hooks may be implemented:
-implemented:

 - [[name]-storage-attached](./reference-charm-hooks.html#[name]-storage-attached)